elastic/eui/CONTRIBUTING.md

 For your convenience, it will also output some snippets you can tweak to import and re-export the generated JS and SCSS files.

+### Document a component

+From the command line, run `npm run yo-doc`.
+A `Page` will create a brand new documentation page that expects a new route.
+A `Page Demo` will create a file you can include within an already created document page.
+Usually you'll create a Page first, then follow it up with more demos.

+The script will ask you for a name of the component you'd like to document, then create some files in `/docs/src/views/`.
+If the name you provide isn't the exact name of a component, you might need to adjust the import in the generated files.
+Otherwise simply add the document to the `/docs/src/services/routes/routes.js` file to make it available in the navigation / browser.

 ### Manually